ahadkar/politician-sentiment-analysis/README.md

 An optimization: At first we used Porter stemmer.
 But it stems word too much that VADER analyzer cannot recognize the word.
 For Example, it stems "happy" to "happi", and VADER gives 0 score for this word.
 It means it is neutral, which apparently is not accurate.
 After some research, we choose WordNet Lemmatizer as the stemmer, and it performed much better.

-After pre-processing, we use VADER to do the sentiment analysis.
-We retrieve the compound score, and classify tweets into different polarities like positive/negative/neutral.
+After pre-processing, we use VADER sentiment intensity analyzer to do the sentiment analysis.
+We get sentiment score of each tweet, and retrieve the compound score.
+Then we classify tweets into different polarities like positive/negative/neutral according to the typical thresholds.

-At last, we compute the average sentiment score for each politician.
+At last, we loop over all the politicians and compute the average sentiment score for each politician.
+All the sentiment scores, polarities, and average score of each politician are stored in the database.